 One of the options of boat trips from Fazana is to dock at the largest island, Veliki Brijun, take a tourist train around the island and visit the Safari Park, archaeological ruins and landscaped gardens there.

 Alternatively, you could choose a boat trip which circles the Brijuni National Park and allows a couple of stops for sea swimming and an opportunity to see some beautiful coves.
 Or, do like we did and cut out the opportunity for a swim and take a later trip at 6.30pm for a chance to see dolphins swimming way out to sea.

 Whatever, no trip to Fazana is complete without a boat ride around the beautiful islands of Brijuni – it’s a bucket-list item and was definitely one of our Istria highlights.

 Being on the west coast of Croatia, you can just imagine the sunsets!
 But the islands of Brijuni over the water make it all the more impressive and Fazana is the perfect place to watch that big yellow ball dip with grace to the ocean.

 You won’t be alone on the Fazana pier as several families gather to share this marvel together.

 WHERE TO STAY IN FAZANA

-Fazana makes for a great base to explore Istria further; you are only a half hour from Rovinj and 20 minutes from the Pula Colosseum – 2 of Istria’s main tourist attractions.
-Equally, its chilled out vibe and there are plenty of amenities for families so hiring a Fazana villa seems like a no-brainer, right?
+Fazana makes for a great base to explore Istria further; you are only a half-hour from Rovinj and 20 minutes from the Pula Colosseum – 2 of Istria’s main tourist attractions.
+Equally, it has a chilled out vibe and there are plenty of amenities for families so hiring a Fazana villa seems like a no-brainer, right?
 Here are our two favourite options of villas to rent in Fazana…

 Honestly, we cannot fault this amazing villa.
 Villa Sonja was the perfect location for us in Fazana, only 500 yards from the beach.
 You can hire either the whole house or the two floors separately which makes it ideal for small or large families (up to 10 people).